-As well as the upgrades to 5 star hotels in all locations, additional highlights include 2 nights in the wonderful Dromoland Castle, attending the Bunratty Castle Banquet, afternoon tea in Dublin’s Deluxe Merrion Hotel, a Falconry session in Dromoland Castle plus so much more….
+As well as the upgrades to 5 star hotels in all locations, additional highlights of the platinum tour while in Ireland will be 2 nights in the wonderful Dromoland Castle, attending the Bunratty Castle Banquet, afternoon tea in Dublin, Deluxe Merrion Hotel, a Falconry session in Dromoland Castle plus so much more.

 Included in your tour price;

 You will be met at Dublin Airport and taken to the Hertz Car Rental Desk.
 After collecting your rental car it is time to start your Castle’s and Manor Tour of Ireland.
 Taking into account your long overnight flight, your first drive is a short one, bringing you southeast of Dublin to Kilkenny.